lionelc/documentdb/docs/v1/rbac-public-design.md

 #### DropCollection at Collection level

-We have Citus dependency where pgmongo_role needs to be the owner of all the tables in PG.
+We have Citus dependency where documentdb_role needs to be the owner of all the tables in PG.
 As a result we cannot support the DropCollection privilege at the collection level.

 ### ListCollections

-This is a database level privilege in Mongo.
+This is a database level privilege for compatibility.
 This maps to having USAGE privileges on a schema in PG GRANT USAGE ON SCHEMA DBName TO userName;

 ### Users per DB

-MongoDB supports users per authentication DB.
+Compatible DB supports users per authentication DB.
 For instance the two users below are considered different users

 ```
 use marketing            // switch to the new authentication DB